krishash05/FoursquareAPIProject/README.md

 # FoursquareAPIProject
-This is a class project for Advanced Business Application This project utilizes FourSquare and Google Maps API to give venue recommendation to users This project was done entirely using Python
+This is a class project for Advanced Business Application.
+This project utilizes FourSquare and Google Maps API to give venue recommendation to users.
+This project was done entirely using Python.